Swedish court upholds life term for Rwandan man for genocide

-KIGALI, Rwanda (AP) — An appellate court in Sweden has upheld a life sentence for a man from Rwanda who faced charges related to his role in the …
+KIGALI, Rwanda — An appellate court in Sweden has upheld a life sentence for a man from Rwanda who faced charges related to his role in the 1994 …

 Swedish court upholds life term for Rwandan man for genocide